Dowster

-Dowster's recent solo projects and collaborations with Vagabond have been receiving support from Kutski on BBC Radio 1, with tracks such as "Bionix" and "Jungle Juice" getting airplay on Kutski's weekly show.
-Dowster is a featured artist on the Radio 1 website.

 Candy Crush Music

 In 2008, Dowster founded the UK Hardcore label Candy Crush Music with Alex Bassjunkie, through which a series of collaborations between these two artists were released.
-In 2011, full ownership of the label was signed over to Dowster as he began to take the label in a new direction.
+In 2011, full ownership of the label was signed over to Dowster.
 The relaunch of Candy Crush Music was in June 2011.
 Dowster signed Vagabond (born Sam Thomsitt, previously known as "V.A.G.A.B.O.N.D.", "Euphoria" and "Dreadhed" from his previous work with Next Generation Records and Blatant Beats) to Candy Crush Music in March 2011.
 Other established artists with whom Dowster has collaborated for the relaunched Candy Crush Music label include Cat Knight, Mark Breeze, MC Whizzkid, MC Wotsee and MC Enemy.

-Music style

-Dowster relaunched Candy Crush Music to showcase instrumental and vocal UK Hardcore with all its subgenres including happy hardcore, Dutch Hardcore (also erroneously referred to in the UK as gabba) as well as his own melodic take on the electro and dubstep influenced sound which is being pushed by Darren Styles, Breeze and the latest volume in the successful Clubland X-Treme Hardcore series.

-Performance

-Dowster's love for DJing and performing has led him to perform at events over the UK, including a main stage live P.A. at Slammin Vinyl in 2005.
-Bookings for 2012 include the HTID Weekender along with international gigs such as "Best of UK Happy Hardcore – Convention Concepts Showcase" in (Germany).